vindarel/lisp-journey/content/pythonVSlisp.md

 Python has a Global Interpreter Lock.

-SBCL compiles to machine code.
+SBCL compiles to machine code and is garbage collected [1].

 We can fine-tune the types in our Lisp programs for the compiler to make the consequent optimizations.
 We can run in "debugging first" or in "speed first" modes.
 We can inline code to gain in the cost of function calls.

-As a consequence, you may not need memcached yet in your Lisp project.
+As a consequence, you may not need memcached in your Lisp project yet.

 - https://lispcookbook.github.io/cl-cookbook/performance.html
 - [CL can be tuned to be faster than C](https://www.reddit.com/r/lisp/comments/1udu69/how_to_make_lisp_go_faster_than_cpdf/)